maciejhirsz/logos/book/src/attributes.md

   `Extras` associated type in order to put custom state into the `Lexer`, or declare concrete types for generic type parameters, if your `enum` uses such.
   It is strictly optional.
-+ [`#[error]`](./attributes/error.md) is an optional attribute to be attached to the `enum` of your token definition.
-It can be used only once and will specify the error type returned when no variant is matched by the lexer.
++ [`#[error]`](./attributes/error.md) is the only mandatory attribute.
+It can be used only once and will be used for any inputs that don't produce a correct match with any defined pattern.
 + Last but definitely not least are the [`#[token]` and `#[regex]`](./attributes/token_and_regex.md) attributes.
 Those allow you to define patterns to match against the input, either plain text strings with `#[token]`, or using regular expression